Chia-Network/chia-docs/docs/03consensus/foliage.md

 # 3.10 Foliage

-In the above diagrams, there is no place for farmers to specify their rewards, since all blocks are canonical.
+In the previous diagrams, there is no place for farmers to specify their rewards, since all blocks are canonical.
 There is also no place to include transactions.
 Everything we have talked about so far is the trunk of the blockchain.

 Farmers have no say in how their block is constructed in the trunk, since they must use the exact proof of space, VDFs, and signatures that are specified.